samirose/sicp-compiler-project/README.md

 ## Backlog
 * Come up with a name for this project
-* Add compilation of `and` and `or` expressions.
-They can be implemented with Wasm block structure and conditional branch instructions.
 * Restrict numerical comparison operators to two parameters (see [Known issues](#known-issues)) and add support for the currently missing operators
 * Optional: Implement support for numerical comparison operators with more than two parameters by compiling them as an `and` expression
 * Compile `cond` as Wasm block structure and conditional branch instructions instead of the current nested if expressions.